 Pre-requisite: Biology; Chemistry.

-Prof. Eun Ji Chung:The Chung Laboratory-Biomaterials and Nanomedicine Research - EXPERIMENTAL MEDICAL
+Prof. Eun Ji Chung:The Chung Laboratory-Biomaterials and Nanomedicine Research - EXPERIMENTAL COMPUTATIONAL

 Recommended: Biology; Chemistry.

-Prof. Maral Mousavi: MAD Lab (Laboratory for Design of Medical and Analytical Devices) - COMPUTATIONAL EXPERIMENTAL MEDICAL
+Prof. Maral Mousavi: MAD Lab (Laboratory for Design of Medical and Analytical Devices) - EXPERIMENTAL

 - COMPUTATIONAL MEDICAL